werf/werf/docs/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

 ***User stage*** is a [_stage_]({{ "internals/stages_and_storage.html" | true_relative_url }}) containing _assembly instructions_ from the config.
 Currently, there are two kinds of assembly instructions: _shell_ and _ansible_. werf provides four user stages and executes them in the following order: _beforeInstall_, _install_, _beforeSetup_, and _setup_.
 You can create the specific docker layer by executing assembly instructions contained within the respective stage.

 ## Using user stages

 werf provides four _user stages_ where assembly instructions can be defined. werf does not impose any restrictions on assembly instructions.
 You can specify the same variety of instructions as for the `RUN` instruction in Dockerfile.
 At the same time, the categorization of assembly instructions is based on our experience with real applications.
 So, the following actions are enough for building the vast majority of applications:

-- install system packages
+- install system packages;
-- install system dependencies
+- install system dependencies;
-- install application dependencies
+- install application dependencies;
-- setup system applications
+- setup system applications;
-- setup application
+- setup application.

 What is the best strategy to execute them?
 You might think the best way is to execute them one by one while caching interim results.
 On the other side, it is better not to mix instructions for these actions because of different file dependencies.
 The _user stages pattern_ suggests the following strategy: